erik-adelbert/aoc/2022/README.md

 for this.

 `<EDIT>` I couldn't resist so I simplified the program.
 If you want to follow my notes, please pull the previous version.

+## Day 8
+My solution runs in ~3ms on my mbair M1/16GB but I'm not satisfied.
+The runtime complexity feels too high.

+The program follows the naive approach.
+To speed things up, it precompute the 4-axis field rotations matrices and scanning the 4-axis views becomes easy: it's a matter of slicing the right matrix at the right place and scanning this slice.

+As trees are *counted* from *distances* and all distances are `chars` (offsetted by `'0'`), I really don't care bringing them back into integers: the `'0'` offset is auto-cancelled during computations. *The problem is a `pure` `byte` one*.

+I will eventually rework this one to use a `monotonic` `stack` and I'm sure that will bring the complexity down to `n^2` instead of `n^3`.
+That is cutting the runtime by ~1/3 in this case.

+## Day 9
+I find this one funny.
+The challenge teasing is way too complicated and by the end of reading it, all the necessary operations are split into many small pieces.
+I have not find a better way than to follow closely the text: the program is very straightforward.
+The catches are small but fatal: there's no `sign` function _per se_ but a doppleganger that I've called `dir` and yes it can return `0` when `δ(x|y) == 0`.
+This simplifies the workflow.
+The other trick I've used is to compute `dist(A,B)^2` instead of `dist(A,B)` this also eases the flow of control.